HinaPE/Kasumi-renderer/README.md

 ## Introduction

-1. HinaPE is a cross-platform, light and easy-to-use research-oriented multi-backend renderer, including a workbench renderer, a software rasterizer and a pathtracer.
+1. Kasumi is a cross-platform, light and easy-to-use research-oriented multi-backend renderer, including a workbench renderer, a software rasterizer and a pathtracer.

 ## Build Instruction

-As a cross-platform project, [Clion](https://www.jetbrains.com/clion/) is highly recommanded to build HinaPE.
+As a cross-platform project, [Clion](https://www.jetbrains.com/clion/) is highly recommanded to build Kasumi.

 ### Prerequisites